ShrRa/interpython-1day-testing/_episodes/21-automatically-testing-software.md

 ~~~
 {: .output}

+How would you check if our `max_mag` function works correctly?

 > ## Don't forget about the best practices
-> Do you see anything in the code we just typed that can be put in the 'Parameters'?
+> There are some best practices recommended when working with Jupyter Notebooks,
+> and one of those is to draft the structure of your notebook in advance.
+> When you work on something new, e.g. testing, put it into a separate section.
+> It usually a good idea to plan the structure of your notebook in advance,
+> and even use separate notebooks for different stages of your work.
+For now,
+> put the experiments with testing into a separate section of the notebook.
 >
-> > ## Solution
-> >
-> > It is better to put
-> > the magnitude column name, 'psfMag', in a variable (let's call it `colname_mag`) and
-> > declare it in the 'Parameters' section.
-Why?
-Because chances are, in the future
-> > we will want to apply our code to another dataset with different column names,
-> > and if we continue using 'psfMag' across the notebook, later on we'll have to replace it
-> > either manually, or using 'Search' functionality.
-In a large notebook both actions are likely
-> > to produce errors.
-> >
-> {: .solution}
->
-{: .challenge}
+{: .callout}

-How would you check if our `max_mag` function works correctly?

 The answer that just came to your head, in all likelyhood, sounds similar
 to this: "I would pass a simple DataFrame to this function and check manually